repl

 │ --sql-log Log sql expressions │

-│ --use-db If a session towards the configured database should be established │
+│ --use-db If a session towards the configured database should │

 chr repl --settings chromia.yml --module main --use-db